International Law

 Global Policy Forum

-Website of the Global Policy Forum (GPF), an independent policy watchdog that monitors the work of the UN and scrutinizes global policymaking.
-The site provides analyses of the work of the UN Security Council and social and economic policy at the UN.
-It also covers globalisation, nations and states, NGOs, UN finance, international justice, Iraq, UN reform, world economic crisis, food and hunger, natural resources and global taxes.
-Each section breaks down into a number of sub-categories providing access to a extensive collection of articles, reports, news items, statistics and links.
+The Global Policy Forum (GPF) is an independent policy watchdog that monitors the work of the UN and scrutinizes global policymaking.
+Its website provides analyses of the work of the UN Security Council and social and economic policy at the UN.
+It also covers sustainable development and human rights, development finance and tax, and accountability of corporations.
+Reports, working papers and briefings by GPR are available, most of them in English and German.
+The site also has news updates and event information.

 Research guide on indigenous peoples international law